Indonesia faces challenge to seizure of yacht wanted by US

 - Amid bidding war for Amazon HQ2, Pittsburgh debates trade-offs

-Indonesian police seized the yacht off Bali in a joint operation with the FBI.
+Indonesian police seized the 92-meter (300-foot) yacht off Bali in a joint operation with the FBI.

 Silitonga said he didn’t yet know the basis of the lawsuit.